-I just googled that question – no relevant content appeared on the first page of Google.
-I only found articles on the 5 or 12 things leaders should be doing, right now, to support their team and lead their business to success.
-I also found what employees really need to hear from leaders right now and how leaders need to support their employees.
+There is no relevant content on the first page of Google.
+I only found articles on the 5 or 12 things business leaders should be doing, right now.
+To support their team and lead their business to success.
+I also found what employees really need to hear from leaders right now.
+As well as how leaders need to support their employees.

 Having the right business coach, helps build your confidence that the business with your teams focus will run smoothly in your absence so you can take that holiday, work on your personal health and recharge your batteries the way you are supposed to because your business and team is working for you and not the other way around.

 Interestingly enough I came across a white paper from the Centre for Creative Leadership titled “The Stress of Leadership”.

 Although the research was conducted overseas, the data accumulated will resonate with most business owners and leaders locally in South Africa.

 By reviewing the above percentages on how an organization assists leaders in managing stress, I can foresee a catch 22 situation with most of the stress management scenarios if factors such as balance, time management or strategic planning are not incorporated into the daily, weekly or monthly activities of leaders.